 The Nobbies — boardwalk to the headland, Seal Rocks viewing, blowholes and dramatic cliff-top scenery.
 Free entry.

 Penguin Parade — arrive at least 30 minutes before the scheduled penguin arrival time.
-Explore the visitor centre, grab a coffee from the café, then take your seat.
+Explore the visitor centre, then take your seat.
 Watch the little penguins emerge from the surf and waddle to their burrows.
-After the main beach viewing, walk the boardwalks for close encounters in the colony.
+Walk the boardwalks through the colony after the main beach viewing.

 Return drive to Melbourne (approximately 90 minutes via the M1).
-In summer, expect to arrive back around 10:30–11:00 pm; in winter, around 8:00–8:30 pm.
-Drive carefully — wildlife (including penguins, wallabies and possums) may be on roads after dark.
+Drive carefully after dark — wildlife including penguins, wallabies and possums may be on roads.

 Where to Eat on Phillip Island